kevinlondon/kevinlondon.github.io/_drafts/2022-02-18-getting-feedback-when-youre-established.md

 What about when you're established?
 Surely that's easier right?
 Maybe!
 While you may gain the benefit of experience, that can now mean a few things:

-1. It takes longer to find out when we're wrong
+1. Feedback loops grow longer so it takes longer to find out when we're wrong
 2. People may be more inclined to think you're right even when you're not
 3. If someone thinks you're wrong, they may feel less comfortable telling you

 So how do we deal with these challenges?

-I should preface this by saying I'm not sure I'm in a great spot to provide feedback on this!
-I'm still learning too and my transition to a senior engineer role, at least at Amazon, happened last year and so feels recent.
-In some regards, it's still a bit hard to wrap my head around others wanting to hear what I have to say.
-Some of what's here is me figuring it out and it seems likely I'll change my opinion on this over time.

 ### Dealing with Long Feedback Loops
+Imagine putting a hand on a hot stove.
+We immediately find out it's a bad idea and pull our hand away.
+What if you couldn't feel that the heat for 5-10 seconds?
+That's the danger of a long feedback loop.

-As we get more experience, the feedback loops get longer, so it can take time to find out if a project went well.
-We may have to scratch or scrounge for signs that a choice we made was the right one.
+As we get more engineering experience, the feedback loops get longer, so it can take time to find out if a project went well.
 Similarly, if we make a poor decision, it could be a long time until we see that decision come home to roost!

-At Amazon, the engineers on the engineering ladder have focuses something like:
+At Amazon, for example, the engineers on the engineering ladder have scope roughly like:

-* **SDE I**: Task / features
+* **Software Development Engineer I (SDE I)**: Tasks / features / small components
-* **SDE II**: Component / service level with some team-level involvement.
+* **SDE II**: Component / service level with some team leadership
-* **Senior Engineer**: Team level with some cross-team involvement.
+* **Senior SDE**: Team level with some cross-team alignment
 * **Principal Engineer**: Organization level+

-So naturally, as we move up the ladder, these feedback loops are going to get longer.
-As a Senior Engineer, maybe we make a decision that doesn't materialize for 6 months to a year!
-I'm not at the Principal Engineer level.
-I can only imagine what's that's like.
+As we move up the ladder, these feedback loops increase in time and consequences grow.
+A newer enginer may be able to find out if their idea works in hours to days.
+A typical task for an SDE II might span a week to a few months for larger projects.
+A Senior SDE-scope project could have a feedback loop ranging from a few months to a year or more.
+I can only imagine what it's like at the Principal Engineer level.

 What if we predicted improperly and it won't pan out?
-We have to be more cautious as we move up the ladder, because we're more likely to make a decision that could be challenging to back out of without incurring timeline delays.
-At Amazon, these are called ["one-way door decisions"](https://www.inc.com/jeff-haden/amazon-founder-jeff-bezos-this-is-how-successful-people-make-such-smart-decisions.html).
+We have to be more cautious as we grow.
+We're more likely to make a decision that could be difficult to reverse.
+At
+Amazon, these are called ["one-way door decisions"](https://www.inc.com/jeff-haden/amazon-founder-jeff-bezos-this-is-how-successful-people-make-such-smart-decisions.html).
 Having a short feedback loop is critical for improving and making the right decisions.

-What does this mean in practice? *Find out where you could be wrong while it's cheap!*
+So what should we do as the feedback loops get longer? *Find out where you could be wrong while it's cheap!* It's easier to discover a plan's faults during planning than after delivery.

-It's much cheaper and easier to discover a hole or fault in a plan while it's still in the planning stage.
+Here's a few recommendations:

 * **Coordinate with the stakeholders**.
 Keeping a close line of communication with those most involved in your project or initiative can help course